-BOT — What it is and what to ask for
+Build-Operate-Transfer: What it is — and what to ask for

 BOTs have classically been a generalized vehicle for a sponsoring entity have an engineering outfit put together a project for a set period of time.
 After key milestones, it is transferred back to the sponsoring entity.